Stephen Schilling

-Stephen Dana Schilling (born July 21, 1988) is a former American football offensive guard.
-He was included on the 2009 preseason watchlist for the Lombardi Award.
+Stephen Dana Schilling (born July 21, 1988) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Michigan Wolverines and was included on the 2009 preseason watchlist for the Lombardi Award.
 He had previously been a two-time Associated Press first-team Class 3A All-state selection in Washington for the Bellevue High School Wolverines football team where he played on three state champion teams.

 Born and raised in Bellevue, Washington, Schilling grew up playing basketball until high school.
 In high school, he was a member of the three-time state champion team.
 He became a star offensive lineman who was a standout Seattle athlete as his high school won its third consecutive state championship in his junior year.
 He won numerous all-area and all-state honors as a junior and a senior and was highly touted on the national level.
 He was selected to play in the U.S. Army All-American Bowl and as one of the nominees for Parade All-American Player of the Year.
 After being highly recruited by several top college football programs and narrowing his list to several Pacific-10 Conference football teams and University of Michigan, he decided to attend Michigan.

 At Michigan, he redshirted as a true Freshman and then started the following year.
 When the team transitioned from head coach Lloyd Carr to Rich Rodriguez during his redshirt sophomore season, he became one of the few experienced players to endure the change.
 He has since anchored the offensive line composed of less experienced players.
 He was honored as the 2008 Michigan Wolverines football team's best offensive lineman as a redshirt sophomore before being nationally recognized as a Lombardi Award watchlist candidate in 2009.
 He was selected as a 2009 and 2010 All-Big Ten Conference honorable mention.
 He was a 2010 Outland Trophy watch list candidate.

-He was drafted by the San Diego Chargers in the sixth round of the 2011 NFL Draft.
+He was selected by the San Diego Chargers in the sixth round of the 2011 NFL draft.
 He began his NFL career on the practice squad.
-He was activated prior to week 8 of the 2011 NFL Season (his rookie year), and played in several subsequent games for the team.
+He was activated prior to week 8 of the 2011 NFL season (his rookie year), and played in several subsequent games for the team.
 He has also played for the Seattle Seahawks.
 He announced his retirement on April 2, 2015.